Michael Dulin: Music career

 and was #9 on the ZMR Top 100 Airplay Chart for 2003.

 Later in the same year, Dulin collaborated with Chuck Offutt on Balance of Nature.
 The album featured Offutt on Native American flutes and Dulin on piano and keyboards.
 The inspiration for the album came from a week Dulin spent in the mountains of North Carolina.
 Dulin has stated that the music was not intended to be representative of Native American culture, but the wooden flutes were the perfect medium to express the beauty of the untouched world.

 In 2004, Dulin released Timeless, a collection of classics.
 He has taken familiar melodies from the 19th and 20th century piano repertoire and gives them a new age styled interpretation.
 In an interview, Dulin had expressed his views that classical music was dying, and needs to be brought back to the attention of the general public.
 By updating some of these easily accessible pieces, he has made a step in that direction without compromising the integrity of the music in any way.
 The album peaked at #12 on ZMR in Dec 2004 on the ZMR Top 100 Radio Airplay Chart, and was #86 on the ZMR Top 100 Airplay Chart for 2005.

 Dulin released an album of Christmas standards in 2005 with Christmas at Our House.
 The album peaked at #9 in Dec 2005 on the ZMR Top 100 Radio Airplay Chart.

 In 2008, Dulin released his fourth album of original material, and his third as a solo recording artist, on Follow The River.
 In an interview Dulin has stated that the inspiration for the album came from his observation that the journey of life is like a river.
 The main melody on the title track that opens the album also came to Dulin when he was sitting on a rock looking down at the river.
-It has been noted that while there are elements of classical music, the album exhibits a much wider range of influences including contemporary instrumental, new age, smooth jazz, and a bit of folk/roots Americana.
+It has been noted that while there are elements of classical music, the album exhibits a much wider range of influences including contemporary instrumental, new age and smooth jazz.
 Dulin has also dedicated a song each to his mother and to the late recording artist and pianist Laurie Z. The album peaked at #1 in June 2008 on the ZMR Top 100 Radio Airplay Chart, and was ranked #10 on the ZMR Top 100 Airplay Chart for 2008.